-Nothing makes correcting a child more frustrating than to have him constantly “back talk” or offer a response or defense to everything you say.
+Nothing makes correcting a child more frustrating than to have him or her constantly “back talk” or offer a response or defense to everything you say.
 It’s doubly upsetting if those retorts are disrespectful.
-So how do you nip this back talk habit?
-Much of it relies on laying a foundation of respect.
-Next, move on to the nitty-gritty of targeting the talking back and taking it on.
-You don’t have to do it alone.
+So how do you nip this backtalk habit?
+You lay a foundation of respect.
+You target the talking back and take it on.
+And you don’t have to do it alone.
 We’re in it with you.
 And while you don’t want to engage in a lot of back-and-forth verbal volleyball with your child, sometimes the right response can calm the waters and defuse common kid tactics to distract from the real issues.

 “That’s not fair!”